jooyoungseo/jladown/README.md

 ## Editing the template (index.Rmd)

-To use the template, open (if not alreay openeed) and edit the `index.Rmd` file.
+To use the template, open (if not already opened) and edit the `index.Rmd` file.

 We provide a brief overview of using the template here; see the template